rishindramani/HubDroid/README.md

 #### <p align=center><b>Watch our product in action in </b><img src="http://icons.iconarchive.com/icons/papirus-team/papirus-apps/256/youtube-icon.png" height="20" width="20" alt="Youtube" /> <a href="https://youtu.be/6TZG1LsH-EA">here</a> </p>
 ####
+Added customer support integration to track and respond to customer requests and direct them to human agent on customer's demand.
+Just say **talk to human** or **transfer to agent** and a customer support agent will be assigned in realtime to resolve customer queries.
 A typical **website integration** has been presented [here](https://storage.googleapis.com/webdroid/Hub%20Droid-Web-master/index.html).

-A full scale featured product is showcased in the video link [above.](https://youtu.be/6TZG1LsH-EA)
+A full scale featured product is showcased in the video link as stated [above.](https://youtu.be/6TZG1LsH-EA)
 ####
 Hey there!
 I am Store Bot.
 I will assist you in ordering the products.
 But first, I need to understand your language.
 Please follow the following steps: